ZidongChen25/Imitation_Policy_Minimal/README.md

 ```bash
 pip install torch torchvision gymnasium tensorboard stable-baselines3 numpy
 ```
 ## How to Use

-Diffusion Policy is an imitation learning policy, so we will need expert demonstrations, for example, human demonstration or we can train a RL policy such as PPO, SAC, DDPG.
+Imitation learning policy needs expert demonstrations, for example, human demonstration or we can train a RL policy such as PPO, SAC, DDPG.
 In this easy environment Pendulum, we use PPO to train an expert policy.

 1. Generate expert demonstrations: